nicolasduminil/50-shades-of-rest/README.md

 | `@Context` | Inject the context information |

-In order to use RESTeasy in your Quarkus application you need to include the `quarkus-resteasy` extension in your Maven dependencies, as follows:
+In order to use RESTeasy in your Quarkus application you need to include the `quarkus-rest` extension in your Maven dependencies, as follows:

 \begin{lstlisting}[language=XML, caption=Maven dependencies required to use RESTeasy with Quarkus]
     ...
     <dependency>
       <groupId>io.quarkus</groupId>
-      <artifactId>quarkus-resteasy</artifactId>
+      <artifactId>quarkus-rest</artifactId>
     </dependency>
     ...
 \end{lstlisting}